Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 The first speaker was the Vgork shipmaster of the heavy system picket *Copper King*.

-*”Fleetmaster, we outnumber them six to one, and outmass them by a factor of ten.”* He objected. *”Their ships have no defensive shields: our railguns would shatter them!
-Under what circumstances is that a tactical disadvantage?”*
+*"Fleetmaster, we outnumber them six to one, and outmass them by a factor of ten."* He objected. *"Their ships have no defensive shields: our railguns would shatter them!
+Under what circumstances is that a tactical disadvantage?"*

-“Numbers, mass and firepower count for nothing if we have an effectively zero chance of hitting them.”
+"Numbers, mass and firepower count for nothing if we have an effectively zero chance of hitting them."
 Xkk’ pointed out.
-“They control the engagement range, they control the angles of fire, and our sensors struggled to secure an adequate lock on the *damaged* one at extreme close range.”
+"They control the engagement range, they control the angles of fire, and our sensors struggled to secure an adequate lock on the *damaged* one at extreme close range."

-A fellow Rrrrtk shipmaster chimed in. *”Fleetmaster, do we not intend to honour the conditions of the Third Article?”*
+A fellow Rrrrtk shipmaster chimed in. *"Fleetmaster, do we not intend to honour the conditions of the Third Article?"*

-“We do.”
+"We do."
 Xkk’ replied.
-“However we are investigating possible violations of other Articles, some of which will supersede the Third and compel us to seize or destroy that ship.
-If we must do so, then the fleet must be ready to enact the plan of attack that I have devised.”
+"However we are investigating possible violations of other Articles, some of which will supersede the Third and compel us to seize or destroy that ship.
+If we must do so, then the fleet must be ready to enact the plan of attack that I have devised."

 He called up the simulations he had run.
-“The humans depend on their warp-capable weapons and their sensor-scattering hulls.
+"The humans depend on their warp-capable weapons and their sensor-scattering hulls.
 Both advantages will be negated by closing the fleet to point blank range.
 At that distance, any one of our heavy system pickets will have the durability and firepower to smash them all.
-The difficult part will be landing the ambush on them before they have time to respond and evade.”
+The difficult part will be landing the ambush on them before they have time to respond and evade."

 The scale pulled back, showing the command element, the fleet element currently hiding behind the moon, and the element in orbit around the humans at warp.

-“If I give the order, Second Group-” the element behind the moon lit up “-will warp *through* Third Group as it crosses their line of approach.
+"If I give the order, Second Group-" the element behind the moon lit up "-will warp *through* Third Group as it crosses their line of approach.
 The spacetime distortions caused by the element already at warp should disguise Second Group’s bow-wave as they accelerate.
 From that distance, the humans will have less than a thousandth of a *Ri’* to react.
-Even they don’t have reflexes that quick.”
+Even they don’t have reflexes that quick."

 The simulation zoomed back in on the human fleet.
 The icons representing Second Group shot into the battlespace and instantly deployed gravity spikes.
-“Second Group will immobilize the humans immediately upon landing.
+"Second Group will immobilize the humans immediately upon landing.
 From there, the superior firepower and shielding of our ships will do the rest.
-Any questions?”
+Any questions?"

-As anticipated, the top of the list was their lone Gaoian shipmaster, whose ship - the *Racing Thunder* - was part of Second Group. *“I must object to-”*
+As anticipated, the top of the list was their lone Gaoian shipmaster, whose ship - the *Racing Thunder* - was part of Second Group. *"I must object to-"*

 Xkk’ interrupted the furry male with a curt swipe of all four hands.
-“I do not *care* what your clan of females will have to say about this, nor do I care what it will do for your crew’s mating prospects.
-I do not care for your politics, your personal misgivings, nor for your species’ relationship with these *deathworlders.”* He snapped.
-“You will *follow orders* or else be arrested and tried on a charge of dereliction of duty, and Gao will be sanctioned for supplying a mutinous vessel to serve in a system defence fleet.”
+"I do not *care* what your clan of females will have to say about this, nor do I care what it will do for your crew’s mating prospects.
+I do not care for your politics, your personal misgivings, nor for your species’ relationship with these *deathworlders."* He snapped.
+"You will *follow orders* or else be arrested and tried on a charge of dereliction of duty, and Gao will be sanctioned for supplying a mutinous vessel to serve in a system defence fleet."

-*“...Under protest then, Fleetmaster.”* The Gaoian bared his teeth angrily and dropped out of the briefing.
+*"...Under protest then, Fleetmaster."* The Gaoian bared his teeth angrily and dropped out of the briefing.
 Xkk’ would discipline the insubordinate creature later.

 One of his fellow Rrrrtk spoke up.
-“Would it not be more expedient, Fleetmaster,” she suggested “to simply record whatever infraction the humans have committed and apply sanctions against them?
-I do not see why engaging them in battle will be necessary.”
+"Would it not be more expedient, Fleetmaster," she suggested "to simply record whatever infraction the humans have committed and apply sanctions against them?
+I do not see why engaging them in battle will be necessary."

-“Every *Rik* they are present in this system is a *Rik* in which the Hunters might learn of their presence and swarm down on us.”
+"Every *Rik* they are present in this system is a *Rik* in which the Hunters might learn of their presence and swarm down on us."
 Xkk’ pointed out.
-“Their occasional probing attacks and raids are bad enough - we all remember the loss of the *Gurvagah* the last time they attacked.
-If the Swarm-of-Swarms were to come...”
+"Their occasional probing attacks and raids are bad enough - we all remember the loss of the *Gurvagah* the last time they attacked.
+If the Swarm-of-Swarms were to come..."

 Nods and other gestures of agreement and understanding passed around the Shipmasters.

-“They will be given a fair and reasonable interval to repair their ship and depart.”
+"They will be given a fair and reasonable interval to repair their ship and depart."
 Xkk’ asserted.
-“But I will *not* subject the billions of sapients who call this system home to the threat of being Hunted.
-Are there any further questions?”
+"But I will *not* subject the billions of sapients who call this system home to the threat of being Hunted.
+Are there any further questions?"

 There were not.

-“Make all the necessary preparations, and await my command.”
+"Make all the necessary preparations, and await my command."
 Xkk’ ordered.
-“We will await the result of the investigation.”
+"We will await the result of the investigation."

 ---